avigoldman/fuse-email/README.md

       }
     });

+    convo.end();

   });

 });
 ```

 #### `convo.end()`
 Call this function to end the conversation.
-The conversation will end by default if no question is asked.

 ## Helper functions